What is Pellagra?

 The diagnosis of pellagra is usually based on a combination of clinical symptoms and laboratory tests.
 A healthcare provider will typically begin by taking a detailed medical history and performing a physical exam to look for characteristic signs of the disease.

-In addition to these symptoms, laboratory tests may be performed to confirm the diagnosis of pellagra.
+In addition to the classic symptoms and medical history, laboratory tests may be performed to confirm the diagnosis of pellagra.
 These may include:

 It is important to note that pellagra can sometimes be misdiagnosed as other conditions with similar symptoms, such as eczema, psoriasis, or other vitamin deficiencies.
 A thorough evaluation by a healthcare provider, including a review of symptoms, medical history, and laboratory testing, is necessary to make an accurate diagnosis.